cloudflare/cloudflare-docs/content/workers/runtime-apis/web-crypto.md

 - {{<code>}}new crypto.DigestStream(algorithm){{</code>}} {{<type>}}DigestStream{{</type>}}

   - A non-standard extension to the `crypto` API that supports generating a hash digest from streaming data.
-The `DigestStream` itself is a [`WritableStream`](/workers/runtime-apis/streams/writablestream/) that does not retain the data written into it; instead, it generates a digest hash automatically when the flow of data has ended.
+The `DigestStream` itself is a [`WritableStream`](/workers/runtime-apis/streams/writablestream/) that does not retain the data written into it.
+Instead, it generates a hash digest automatically when the flow of data has ended.

     **Parameters:**